jophy/fasttld/README.md

 >>> domain_name
 'google.com'
 ```

 extract() returns a tupple (subdomain, domain, suffix, domain_name) .

 # Update Public Suffix List

 `fasttld` will update Public Suffix List every 3 days automatically when it is called.
 You can also do update manually.
 Try the following commands.

 ```python
 >>> import fasttld
 >>> fasttld.update()
 ```

 or

 ```python
 >>> from fasttld import FastTLDExtract
 >>> FastTLDExtract().update()
 ```

 # Specify Public Suffix List file

 You can specify your own public suffix list file.
-Samples see bellow.
+Samples see below.

 ```python
 >>> from fasttld import FastTLDExtract
 >>> FastTLDExtract(file_path='/path/to/psl/file').extract('domain', subdomain=False)
 ```

 # Disable subdomain output

-You can disable subdomain output, this action can accelerate 0.3s per million times extracting.Samples see bellow.
+You can disable subdomain output, this action can accelerate 0.3s per million times extracting.
+Samples see bellow.

 ```python
 >>> from fasttld import FastTLDExtract
 >>> FastTLDExtract().extract('domain', subdomain=False)
 ```

 # Exclude private domain

 Due to security issues, public suffix list contains some private domains.
 Eg, blogspot.co.uk, sinaapp.com.

 `fasttld` can exclude private domain at the beginning of constructing the suffix trie.
 Samples see bellow.